 The FEIE is claimed on Form 2555.
-You must have foreign earned income and meet either the bona fide residence test or the physical presence test (330 full days in a 12-month period).
+You must have foreign earned income and meet the physical presence test (330 full days in a 12-month period) or the bona fide residence test (though green-card holders require a US tax treaty).

 FEIE vs Foreign Tax Credit